NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Meta.md

 to confirm that explicit terms or references are provided and accessible.

--   **Yes, the API documentation**
+-   Yes, the API documentation

 -   Yes, the GUI documentation

--   No
+-   **No**

-Terms of Service are linked in the API documentation; however, no explicit terms are mentioned.
+The terms of Service are linked in the API documentation; however, no explicit terms are mentioned.
 It simply states that available ads will have the content of the ad creative, which is marked as subject to their Terms of Service.